cryptomator/cryptomator/README.md

 - File names get encrypted
 - Folder structure gets obfuscated
 - Use as many vaults in your Dropbox as you want, each having individual passwords
-- Four thousand commits for the security of your data!! :tada:
+- More than Five thousand commits for the security of your data!! :tada:

 ### Privacy